 Should I use Edge or Chrome in a high-risk environment?

 If you’re in a setting where privacy controls and integration with Windows security features matters, Edge can be a strong choice.
 For broader extension options and cross-platform compatibility, Chrome remains a solid option.
 In both cases, pair with a reputable VPN and follow best practices for privacy and security.
-Best VPN for USA Travelling in 2026
+How to disable vpn in microsoft edge and manage built-in vpn features, extensions, and system settings 2026